 Welcome to Sisson Kayaks

-Over the next six months, Nautique Paddle Sports NZ, the new owner of all of Sisson Kayaks moulds, will be trained in the art / dance – that results in robust kayaks – that perform and endure.
+Over the next one month, Nautique Paddle Sports NZ, the new owner of all of Sisson Kayaks moulds, will be trained in the art / dance – that results in robust kayaks – that perform and endure.
 The handover will be staged over many months whilst premises are arranged and the training takes place.

 As a part of the training program, Nautique Paddle Sports NZ will be recording my actions as I build three kayaks next June 2019.
 I already have one sea kayak and one multisport kayak order.
 This is your opportunity.
 There is one multisport kayak slot left.

 “Nautique are excited to continue Sisson’s strong tradition of innovation and development, bringing the excellent hull designs that have proved so successful to lead tomorrow’s standards in performance, comfort, styling and features.”
 (Click this link to visit the Nautique website)

 Grahame Sisson Hand Crafted Custom Kayaks

 From 1975 till 2010.
 Whew!
 That’s 35 years with 47 canoe & kayak designs developed.
 Huge volumes of kayak units sold.
 The final 13 years working alone within a re-locatable highly-mechanised factory.
 The 2010 retirement came easy.
 We simply locked up the kayak factory.
 This composite workshop still gets lots of use on personal hobby projects.
 Retirement is good.
 This website is all about providing our 12,000 customers with a source of spare parts (from the huge residual stocks held when the company was wound up)

 plus kayak maintenance knowledge.
 Click ‘Advice’ then click ‘Instruction Manual’.

 My Blog in ‘News’ is active again.
 This is where I mainly raise questions.
 My current interest is safe drinking water – click ‘About’ then click ‘Drinkable Water’.